1986–87 Port Vale F.C. season: Third Division

 Hazell successfully shored up the Vale defence, as in his first three games, the Vale kept three clean sheets.
 O'Kelly required a knee operation in January, but good news came as Alex Williams was signed permanently for £10,000.
 The team achieved a "handsome" 4–1 victory over Brentford on 24 January, which led to Brentford manager Frank McLintock getting the sack.
 Three days later, Robbie Earle made his 142nd consecutive appearance in a 1–1 draw with Rotherham United at Millmoor, picking up a groin injury that put him into the treatment room.
 The next week, a 4–2 win over Doncaster Rovers was the last of a streak of six games unbeaten that took the Vale up to 14th in the table.
 Rudge attempted to sign Don Goodman, who was transfer listed at Bradford City, but ended his interest after being quoted £100,000.
 A bad February saw a 4–1 loss at Notts County and ended with a 6–1 capitulation at home to Blackpool, Vale's biggest home defeat since March of the disastrous 1956–57 season.
 They responded positively, despite a number of players playing injured, with a 2–0 home win over Bury in front of a season-low crowd of 2,261 in freezing temperatures.
 Vale picked up eleven of a possible 18 points in March, with Rudge also signing Darren Beckford on loan from Manchester City.
 On 28 March, the club recorded their biggest ever away win by thumping Fulham 6–0 at Craven Cottage, with Jones bagging a hat-trick.
+Jones had been called up to the Wales squad shortly before the match.

 On 1 April, Jones was selected for the Wales squad, and scored past Finland.
 On 14 April, Jones was one of four goalscorers in a 4–1 victory at York City with what The Sentinel's Chris Harper reported was possibly their best performance of the season.
 Vale lost five of their seven April games, including home losses to the bottom two clubs, Carlisle United and Darlington, and a 5–2 defeat at Walsall.
 They ensured their safety by ripping apart Newport County on 4 May, with Jones hitting five goals.
 Scouts from Manchester United, Arsenal and Chelsea were present to witness him become the first player to score five in a Football League game that season.